Depaneling: Saw

 A saw is able to cut through panels at high feed rates.
 It can cut both V-grooved and not-V-grooved PCBs.
 It does not cut much material and therefore generates low amounts of dust.

 The disadvantages are: ability to cut in straight lines only and higher stress than for routing.

 Laser

 Laser cutting is now being offered as an additional method by some manufacturers.

 UV laser depaneling makes use of a 355 nm wavelength (ultraviolet), diode-pumped, Nd:YAG laser source.
 At this wavelength the laser is capable of cutting, drilling and structuring on rigid and flex circuit substrates.
-The laser beam, capable of cut widths under 25μm, is controlled by high-precision, galvo-scanning mirrors with repeat accuracy of +/- 4 μm.
+The laser beam, capable of cut widths under 25 μm, is controlled by high-precision, galvo-scanning mirrors with repeat accuracy of +/-4 μm.

-A variety of substrate materials can be cut with a UV laser source including FR4 and similar resin-based substrates, polyimide, ceramics, PTFE, PET, Aluminum, Brass and Copper.
+A variety of substrate materials can be cut with a UV laser source including FR-4 and similar resin-based substrates, polyimide, ceramics, PTFE, PET, aluminium, brass and copper.

 Advantages: accuracy, precision, low mechanical stress and flexible contour and cut capabilities.

-Disadvantages: initial capital investment is often higher than traditional depaneling technologies, also the optimal board thickness is recommended to be no more than 1mm.
+Disadvantages: initial capital investment is often higher than traditional depaneling technologies, also the optimal board thickness is recommended to be no more than 1 mm.